chef/automate/components/docs-chef-io/content/automate/ha_deploy.md

 1. Type the command, `./chef-automate deploy` and press **Enter**.
 This command installs the latest deployment package and deploys (by provisioning with terraform) airgap bundles on the created infrastructure.

-1. Type the command, `./scripts/credentials set postgresql –auto` and press **Enter**.
+1. Type the command, `./scripts/credentials set postgresql -auto` and press **Enter**.
 This command rotates the credentials for Postgresql.

-1. Type the command, `./scripts/credentials set elasticsearch –auto` and press **Enter**.
+1. Type the command, `./scripts/credentials set elasticsearch -auto` and press **Enter**.
 This command rotates the credentials for ElasticSearch.

-1. Type the command, `chef-automate test –full` and press **Enter**.
+1. Type the command, `chef-automate test -full` and press **Enter**.
 This command runs smoke tests on the setup. ??

 ## Deployment Procedure on AWS Cloud